jigyasa-agrawal/COMP594/README.md

 data folder - have data csv files for ULB and CIS Dataset

+SimulatedData.ipynb - Code to generate simulated data

+XGBoostFHE.ipynb - Code for Simulated and ULB dataset for XGBoost in FHE.

 XGBoost_FullyHomomorphicEncryption_Main.ipynb - code for training and testing of XGBoost and Logistic Regression with grid search and Fully Homomorphic encryption through ConcreteML library.

 homomorphicEncryptionTest.ipynb - Testing of homomorphic encryption concept